Report Finds National Cash Assistance Program Prevents Youth Homelessness

 Conclusion

 Our initial findings demonstrate that the program served its purpose of keeping the participants out of homelessness and in secure living situations.
-Point Source Youth hopes to continue expanding the program in its current partner communities and across the country, and continues to engage with Johns Hopkins University on program research and additional data documenting three- and six-month housing outcomes will be available in Summer 2025.
+Point Source Youth hopes to continue expanding the program in its current partner communities and across the country.
+In collaboration with Johns Hopkins University, Point Source Youth will continue engaging on program research and data collection.
+Three- and six-month housing outcomes will be available in Summer 2025.

 Contact Us